alexthecat123/ESProFile/README.md

 #### 7) Recal
 Just like the Send Restore option in the Widget-Specific Commands menu, except this one doesn't update the Widget controller's state to let it know the new position of the heads.
 For all it knows, the heads are still in the old location.
 As with Send Restore, this command has both Format and Data variants (see Send Restore for details).
 #### 8) Access
 Replace "Access" with "Seek", and you'll get a good idea of what this one does.
 It just moves the heads to a user-specified track.
 But, interestingly enough, the servo has no idea what track the heads are over at any given time; that state info is kept by the controller, but we're bypassing the controller here.
 So we specify our access value in terms of a relative distance from the current track.
 So saying "5" will move us 5 tracks forward from where we are right now, and saying "-3" will move us 3 tracks backward.
-The only way to do absolute positioning (without bringing the controller into things) is to send a data recal to bring us back to track zero, and then do mental math from there with the distances.
+The only way to do absolute positioning (without bringing the controller into things) is to send a data or format recal to bring us back to a known track, and then do mental math from there with the distances.
 Note that this command does not try to perform an auto-offset (discussed in the Set Auto-Offset option of the previous menu); it just puts the heads where it thinks the center of the track is, and calls it a day.
 #### 9) Access With Offset
 This is identical to the above, except once it seeks to the desired track, the servo performs an offset operation over the track.
 You can elect to either manually specify the offset or have it do an auto-offset to try and fine-tune the positioning of the heads and get them precisely positioned over the center of the track to maximize signal strength.
 #### A) Offset
-This command allows you to specify a manual offset instead of relying on auto-offset.
+This command performs only an offset operation, without doing a seek first.
 This offset can be positive or negative (positive moves the heads off-center in one direction; negative in the other).
 I'm not actually sure what the bounds for the offset are, but I'd try to keep it small-ish; no more than +/- 20 hex sounds like a good limit to me.
 #### B) Home
 This command tells the servo to move the heads off the data surface of the disk and hold them really close to the spindle.
 It's basically the "Park Heads" command, but without letting the controller in on the fun since we're talking to the servo directly.
 Counterintuitively, this is NOT the command that you want to issue in order to get the heads into a known position; you want the Recal command for that.
 And note that the drive will start acting nonresponsive after sending this command, so you have to send it a Soft Reset afterwards in order to wake the drive back up again.
 #### C) Show Command, Status, and Data Buffers